Tyddyn Sydney Bach

 The bedroom area has a hand-made pine bed with wooden drawers underneath has a memory foam mattress, pine wardrobe and pine chest of drawers/dressing table with mirrors and hairdryer.
 Bed linen is provided.

+The new bathroom was installed in April 2013 and has a double-ended bath with an overhead shower.
 Towels and bath mats are provided in the bathroom

 Tyddyn Sydney Bach is well-equipped from vacuum cleaner and ironing board through to Slowcooker and egg timer.